Contributing to PermaplanT

 Getting Started

-• report all problems you found during getting started, as it is essential that entry barriers get reduced
+Before you create any MR or issue, please make sure you read this document and that you have an Onboarding issue.
+Report all problems you found during getting started, as it is essential that entry barriers get reduced.

 For any non-trival work, i.e., not only trivial fixes/updates in documentation or tests, there should be an underlying issue.
 You can create such issues yourself.
 Before you work on it, make sure the issue is: